zesterer/nilts-oldish/README.md

 ##### Compiling

 *Assuming you've just downloaded Nilts via the methods shown above*

+*Assuming you're running a Linux system with 'cmake' pre-installed, along with other dependencies mentioned above*

 Navigate to the Nilts root directory as follows.